Top Ten Facts about Taking Early Distributions from Retirement Plans

 - Distributions you rollover to another IRA or qualified retirement plan are not subject to the additional 10 percent tax.
 You must complete the rollover within 60 days after the day you received the distribution.

 - The amount you roll over is generally taxed when the new plan makes a distribution to you or your beneficiary.

-- If you made nondeductible contributions to an IRA and later take early distributions from your IRA, the portion of the distribution attributable to those nondeductible contributions is not taxed.
+- If you made nondeductible contributions to an IRA and later take early distributions from that same IRA, the portion of the distribution attributable to those contributions is not taxed.

-- If you received an early distribution from a Roth IRA, the distribution attributable to your prior contributions is not taxed.
+- If you received an early distribution from a Roth IRA the distribution attributable to contributions is not taxed.

 - If you received a distribution from any other qualified retirement plan, generally the entire distribution is taxable unless you made after-tax employee contributions to the plan.

-- For more information about early distributions from retirement plans, the additional 10 percent tax and all the exceptions see IRS Publication 575, Pension and Annuity Income and Publication 590, Individual Retirement Arrangements (IRAs).
-Both publications are available at IRS.gov or by calling 800-TAX-FORM (800-829-3676).
+- More information about early distributions from retirement plans and the additional 10 percent tax can be found in IRS Publication 575, Pension and Annuity Income and Publication 590, Individual Retirement Arrangements (IRAs).
+Both publications are available on IRS.gov or by calling 800-TAX-FORM (800-829-3676).